-If the majority of private sector economists are correct, the Bank of Canada will raise interest rates on July 12 for the first time in nearly seven years.
-Despite the Bank’s assertion as recently as January that another rate cut was “still on the table,” top officials have growing more bullish about the economy.
+As the majority of private sector economists expected, the Bank of Canada hiked interest rates on July 12 for the first time in nearly seven years.
+Despite the Bank’s assertion as recently as January that another rate cut was “still on the table,” top officials had grown more bullish about the economy.
 Here’s a look at several key measures that show just how fast Canada’s economy has turned around over the past six or so months—and the one key measure that’s lagging

 The boom in employment could keep on going, too, if the Bank of Canada’s business outlook survey is any indication.
 The latest quarterly survey, released on June 30, showed businesses were the more intent on hiring new employees than they’ve been in more than a decade.
 (The Bank’s gauge of hiring intentions shows the balance of businesses expecting to add new employees minus those that think their employment levels will be lower.)

 Another key measure from the Bank of Canada’s outlook survey is the optimism businesses suddenly have about future sales of their goods and services.
 The Bank’s indicator of future sales gauge hasn’t been at this level since 2012.

 One factor driving business optimism is the increase in demand abroad for Canadian-made goods.
 Canada’s weak export picture had been a constant source of concern for Stephen Poloz in recent years (reminder: before he was the Governor, Poloz was the head of Export Development Canada).
 As recently as January the Bank expressed concern about “choppy” exports and Donald Trump’s protectionist tendencies.
 With exports now growing at their fastest pace since 2011, that likely checked off an important box for Poloz in deciding to increase interest rates.